 Bele Rambuda was, however, not happy that he had been dislodged from Dzimauli.
 He was depressed all the time and desperately wanted to return to Dzimauli.
 After trying hard to convince whoever cared to listen, to help him return to Dzimauli, he invited Swazis from Swaziland and Ndebeles from Zimbabwe to help him fight Mashila and the Tshivhases.
 But he created more enemies than friends.
 When word got out that Bele had invited Swazi and Ndebele mercenaries, Venda people everywhere got scared because they thought he wanted the mercenaries to conquer the whole of Venda.
-It was for this reason that King Makhado turned against him and plotted to have him killed.
-Bele, however, failed to get the support of both the Swazis and the Ndebeles.
+This, coupled with Bele’s behaviour when Makhado paid Vele Rambuda a visit, led to King Makhado concluding that Bele should be eliminated.

-Bele returned from Zimbabwe and settled at Mphego village.
-King Makhado and Bele’s younger brother, Tshikosi, decided to eliminate him for his attempts at inviting foreign mercenaries to Venda.
-They lured him to his death by promising him the chieftainship of Tshiendeulu and Khavhambe (Maname).
-They also promised to help him recover Dzimauli.
+After failing to get the support of both the Swazis and the Ndebeles, Bele returned from Zimbabwe and settled at Mphego village.
+King Makhado and Bele’s younger brother, Tshikosi, lured Bele to his death by promising him the chieftainship of Tshiendeulu and Maname.
+They also promised to help him recover Ha-Rambuda.

 Bele believed that he would be crowned as Khosi of Tshiendeulu and Maņame by Makhado.
 A ‘coronation party’ was thrown for him at Mphego village.
 He was made to consume huge amounts of sorghum beer on the day of the ‘coronation’.
-Instead of being made Khosi, Bele was strangled to death by a group of men led by Mashige, the Chief Commander of the Songozwi Regiment.
+Instead of being made Khosi, Bele was strangled to death by a group of men led by Mashige, one of the commanders of Makhado’s battalions.